cpske/ISP/testing/code-coverage.md

    ```
    coverage html
    ```
+   The output is put in subdirectory `htmlcov`.
-   and view the file `htmlcov/index.html` in a web browser.
+   Open the file `htmlcov/index.html` in a web browser.
 You can click on any file name to see what statements were "covered" during the run.

 ## Configure Coverage